 Prefabricated homes to speed up the building process

-In 2020, Panasonic Homes was to deliver prefabricated prototype houses to New Zealand for a government led project aimed at building warm, dry and affordable homes.
-To carry out the delivery, Panasonic Homes partnered with New Zealand’s largest privately owned residential building company, Mike Greer Commercial, MGC.
+In 2020, Panasonic Homes were to deliver prefabricated prototype houses to New Zealand for a government-led project to build warm, dry, and affordable homes.
+Panasonic Homes partnered with New Zealand’s largest privately owned residential building company, Mike Greer Commercial, MGC, to carry out the delivery.
 The plan was to construct a prototype standalone house using prefabricated building materials based on Panasonic Homes’ large panel construction method.

-To speed up the building process, part of the work such as incorporating windows and other elements into the walls was done at Panasonic Homes' factory in Japan.
-The pre-fabricated building materials were then shipped from Japan and reached New Zealand a month later.
-During this time however, the conditions for the project changed completely.
-Travel restrictions were imposed because of the pandemic and the engineers from Panasonic Homes that were supposed to oversee the construction onsite were unable to enter New Zealand.
+To speed up the building process, part of the work, such as incorporating windows and other elements into the walls, was done at Panasonic Homes' factory in Japan.
+The prefabricated building materials were shipped from Japan and reached New Zealand a month later.
+During this time, however, the conditions for the project changed completely.
+Travel restrictions were imposed because of the pandemic, and the engineers from Panasonic Homes that were supposed to oversee on-site construction could not enter New Zealand.

-Panasonic Homes quickly revised their plans and decided to provide construction guidance remotely, instead of onsite.
-Using XMReality Remote Guidance, the construction staff at MGC were guided on how to put together the watertight envelope of the building.
-In just three days the MGC staff assembled pillars, beams and roof.
+Panasonic Homes quickly revised their plans and decided to provide construction guidance remotely instead of onsite.
+Using XMReality, the construction staff at MGC were guided on how to put together the watertight envelope of the building.
+The MGC staff assembled pillars, beams, and roofs in three days.
 Remote Guidance was used for all three stages of the building process:

 About Panasonic Homes

-Panasonic Homes was founded in 1963 with the ambition to build quality homes that deserves to be a central part of our daily lives.
-Their desire is to provide houses that will be cared for and lived in for generations to create a lasting value without compromising on social and environmental factors.
-Since 2020 they are a group company of Prime Life Technologies Corporation, which is founded by Panasonic Corporation and Toyota Motor Corporation with the aim of achieving future-oriented town development.
+Panasonic Homes was founded in 1963 to build quality homes that deserve to be a central part of our daily lives.
+They desire to provide houses that will be cared for and lived in for generations to create lasting value without compromising on social and environmental factors.
+Since 2020 they have been a group company of Prime Life Technologies Corporation, founded by Panasonic Corporation and Toyota Motor Corporation, to achieve future-oriented town development.